InnPatron/smpl/README.md

 The `-b` flag stands for backend.
 The Rust backend is '0'.

 **SMPL is meant to be embedded in other Rust programs.
 The interpreter is the only method of SMPL code execution guaranteed to support ALL language features.**

+**SMPL now has an asynchronous interpreter (the AVM).
+The AVM also exposes a synchrnous interface.**

 ## Build instructions